misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 Visiting <http://33.33.33.10> should produce the same result as before as you have made no net changes, just shuffled things around a bit.

-Now, let's move some values from the webserver cookbook to attributes.

 More to come!
 =============
 This is just part one of a multi-part series.
 So far you've gone through